madmickstar/polo_trader/README.md

 How it works
 ------------
 * User defines or script grabs from local JSON file the following
-  * Amount of units to trade
+  * Amount of units to sell in next trade
-  * To and From trading coins/tokens (symbols)
+  * The From and To trading coins/tokens (symbols)
   * The crypto fiat the trade will go via, USDT, BTC or ETH
-  * Last trade buy sell prices
+  * Last trade buy/sell prices
   * Last trade ratio
 * Script calculates the break even trading ratio between the two symbols.
 The breakeven ratio is calculated using the last sale and buy price with the addition of the exchange's worst case fees added